asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

         python ./Code/2.3_download_responses.py
         python ./Code/2.4_decode_responses.py
         ```
-        [^1]: Note that the token limit for the models varies by user, so you may need to split the prompts into more smaller batches.
+        [^1]: The token limit varies by user and you may need to split the prompts into more smaller batches.

     3. **Replicating Simulation Runs & Model Evaluation:**
         If you are only interested in running the simulation and model evaluation, run the following commands.
 This will generate the following files: